influxdata/docs-v2/content/v2.0/reference/syntax/annotated-csv/extended.md

 #### dateTime
 Indicates the column is the **timestamp**.
-`time` is as an alias for `dateTime`.
+`time` is an alias for `dateTime`.
-If the [timestamp format](#supported-timestamp-formats) includes a time zone, the parsed timestamp respects the time zone.
+If the [timestamp format](#supported-timestamp-formats) includes a time zone, the parsed timestamp includes the time zone offset.
 By default, all timestamps are UTC.
 You can also use the [`#timezone` annotation](#timezone) to adjust timestamps to a specific time zone.